Markets

 When these high-value flows expand during bullish commodity cycles, they tend to support the ZAR through improved trade balances, which can tilt the Pound to Rand forecast toward a stronger Rand, especially if UK growth or BoE expectations soften at the same time.

 The composition of this trade also explains why GBP/ZAR often reacts sharply to moves in precious metals and broader commodity market sentiment.
-Gold and platinum together represent well over 60% of the highlighted import basket by value, which means that price shocks or demand swings in these markets can rapidly alter South Africa’s external position.
+Gold and platinum together account for well over 60% of the highlighted import basket by value, meaning that price shocks or demand swings in these markets can rapidly alter South Africa’s external position.

 Source: CME Group